yugabyte/yugabyte-db/drivers/python/README.md

-# incubator-age AGType parser and driver support for Python
+# AGE AGType parser and driver support for Python
 AGType parser and driver support for [Apache AGE](https://age.apache.org/), graph extention for PostgreSQL.

 ### Features